08 - Establishing the Army Nationwide

 Once again mention is made of Mrs Major Tucker and her enthusiasm not only as editor of the War Cry but also as a champion seller of the War Cry.
 She set the example for others to follow.

 “On Saturday evening Mrs Tucker received Rs 11.00 for sale of War Crys, making Rs 23.90 for the ten days from 7th to 16th.
-This was equivalent to a sale of ovefifteen hundred (1500) War Crys.
+This was equivalent to a sale of over fifteen hundred (1500) War Crys.
 Every soldier and officer should stir themselves up to sell at least ten Rupees worth every month.”

 * * * * *